jnd18/job-ready-js/job-ready-javascript-edition-3.0.md

 ## Tier 1 - The Basics
 **Goal**: Become comfortable with HTML, CSS, JavaScript and SQL basics.

+NB.
+I've been working through the first course here for a couple of days, and honestly I'm finding it really slow and kind of annoying.
+I think I'll just skip this stuff, since I already know how to program.

 - [ ]  Course: [Intro to JS: Drawing & Animation](https://www.khanacademy.org/computing/computer-programming/programming)
 - [ ]  Course: [Intro to HTML/CSS: Making webpages](https://www.khanacademy.org/computing/computer-programming/html-css)
 - [ ]  Course: [Intro to SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql)